 ingly, the object-based network outperforms the Places network by a significant amount (up to 6%).
 This is likely due to the fact that scenes involve complicated combinations of objects, which may appear at different scales and poses.
-A network that is trained holistically, i.e. over the whole image, likely has difficulty in inferring these object cues.
-On the other hand, the combination of the object-based network and the pooling operation of the Fisher vector is basically just learning the statistics of object appearances and some aspects of their configurations in the scene, e.g. relative properties such objects that appear at different sizes in a class of scenes.
-In any case, these results show that objects are informative for scene classification.
-As far as we know, this is also the only task on which transfer learning outperforms the training of a deep network directly from a large dataset of the target domain.
+A In this work, we considered the transfer of a deep CNN network that is trained holistically, i.e. over the whole image, likely has difficulty in inferring these object cues.
+On classification.
+An embedded implementation of the MFAthe other hand, the combination of the object-based network FV was proposed.
+This enabled the design of a network and the pooling operation of the Fisher vector is basically architecture, the MFAFVNet, that can be trained in an end just learning the statistics of object appearances and some to end manner.
+The new architecture is based on a MFA-FV aspects of their configurations in the scene, e.g. relative layer that implements a statistically correct version of the properties such objects that appear at different sizes in a MFA-FV, through a combination of network computations class of scenes.
+In any case, these results show that objects and regularization.
+When compared to previous neural imare informative for scene classification.
+As far as we know, plementations of Fisher vectors, the MFAFVNet relies on this is also the only task on which transfer learning outper- a more powerful statistical model and a more accurate imforms the training of a deep network directly from a large plementation.
+When compared to previous non-embedded dataset of the target domain.